How Much Does An Explainer Video Cost? Price vs Value

 Figure out your ROI

-To see the difference a high quality explainer video can make, you can run the numbers.
-We use this calculator to help our potential customers calculate ROI on their videos.
+Run the numbers to see the difference a high quality explainer video can make.
+We use the calculator below to help our potential customers calculate ROI on their videos.
 Go ahead and try it out.

 1. Gross Profit Margin (%)